Foyer, Guns, and Honeys

 Duoshade or a similar technique is used throughout the book in a largely counter-productive way, my one real artistic complaint.
-This technique is usually employed in lieu of crosshatching or stippling to fill in an area that should be darkened but not fully black; it’s also used, as it is in part here, to lighten the linework of the background and so provide contrast.
-The problem is that Lust uses it to echo a photographer or filmmaker’s manipulation of focus in a disconcerting way that often gives us a sharp plane unnaturally sandwiched between two blurred ones or, as in the panel above, the other way around.
+It’s usually applied in lieu of stippling or crosshatching to fill in an area that should be darkened but not solid black, as well as to lighten the linework of the background and so provide contrast as it is here.
+The problem is that Lust deploys it to echo a photographer or filmmaker’s manipulation of focus in a disconcerting way that often gives us a sharp plane unnaturally sandwiched between two blurred ones or, as in the panel above, the other way around.

 It Rhymes with Lust is ultimately a historical curiosity, but a welcome one that can certainly be enjoyed as period melodrama.
 The hero dithers until it’s almost too late, undying love is professed at the end of the first chapter after one night of dancing, and you nearly root for the villainess because even though she’s a witch she’s the most determined character in the story.
 You’ll find soap-opera poetry in such full-page, silent shots as Rust in an amorous embrace with Hal the day her husband was buried, surrounded by his portraits.
 And even though this Picture Novel often opts to tell when it could show, sometimes the overwrought prose is the only deliciously florid way to convey the characters’ emotions, all the more fun when it clunks now and then.

 St. John gave up on Picture Novels after just one more book in 1950 from another creative team.
 The Case of the Winking Buddha was billed as an “Original, All-Picture Mystery” and has yet to be reprinted.
 While that and Lust would have cost you a quarter apiece on the newsstands, Dark Horse’s replica edition retails for $14.95.
 [Update: The Dark Horse reissue is now out of print.
 As the copyright to the original publication has lapsed, other editions can be found, but quality of reproduction and supplementary material will vary.
 You can also read an online scan at the free public-domain library Comic-Book Plus.]